Horace Wells: Career

-After he completed dental training in Boston, Wells opened his own office in Hartford, Connecticut on April 4, 1836.
 Between 1841 and 1845, Wells became a reputable dentist in Hartford, where he had many patients and attracted apprentices.
-Among his patients were respected members of society such as William Ellsworth, the governor of Connecticut.
-His three apprentices were John Riggs, C. A. Kingsbury, and William Morton.
+Among his patients were respected members of society such as William W. Ellsworth, the governor of Connecticut.
+His three apprentices were John Mankey Riggs, C. A. Kingsbury, and William T. G. Morton.
 In 1843, Wells and Morton started a practice in Boston and Wells continued to instruct Morton.
-John Riggs later became a partner and Kingsbury became one of the founders of Philadelphia Dental College.
+John Riggs later became his partner.
+Wells also received a certificate from the renowned chemist and geologist Dr. Charles Jackson for his invention of gold solder.